MicrosoftDocs/azure-devops-docs/docs/work/tfs-ps-sync/view-synch-error-messages.md

 -   **Date**: Date when the message was logged.

--   **Team Project Collection Name\Team Project Name**: Names of the team project collection and the team project.
+-   **Team Project Collection Name\Team Project Name**: Names of the project collection and the project.

 -   **Project Name**: Name of the enterprise project plan.